 The State University of New York at Fredonia’s School of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB) International for its degree programs in Accounting, Public Accountancy, Finance, Management, and Marketing.

-With this accreditation, Fredonia is now ranked among the top 5 percent of Business Schools (777 out of about 19,000) in the world, and among the top 25 percent of Business Schools (517 out of about 2,000) in the United States.
+With this accreditation, Fredonia is now ranked among the top five percent of Business Schools in the world, and among the top 25 percent of Business Schools in the United States.

 We aspire to be leading business educators in western New York, recognized for the quality of our academic programs and our career-ready graduates.

 We create a student-centered academic environment rich with experiential learning opportunities, supported by faculty scholarship, to educate and transform undergraduates into career-ready professionals, equipped to have a positive impact on their communities.

 The department of Business Administration provides its majors with a contemporary, quality education in Business Administration and Accounting.
 These majors gain an awareness of their individual strengths and vocational interests in order to make appropriate career decisions.
 The department offers a rigorous, up-to-date curriculum that prepares students for imaginative and responsible citizenship and for domestic and international leadership roles in business management.
 While the programs offered are career-oriented, the department realizes that successful business professionals must bring a broad and varied perspective to their crafts.
 Accordingly, the department requires that its majors take at least 66 of the total credit hours needed for a degree outside the business discipline, with particular emphasis given to the development of written and oral communication skills and the acquisition of the ability to think creatively and critically.

 Six Bachelor of Science degree programs are offered: